-$A\ N\quad A\ C\ T$
+$A \ N \quad A \ C \ T$

-RELATING TO DOMESTIC RELATIONS - DIVORCE AND SEPARATION -- CHILD SUPPORT
+RELATING TO DOMESTIC RELATIONS -- DIVORCE AND SEPARATION--CHILD SUPPORT

-1 This act would extend child support obligations for non-custodial parents beyond 2 emancipation if the children are attending a two (2) or four (4) year college and still live with the 3 custodial parent until such children reach the age of twenty-one (21), and would clarify state law 4 concerning the duration of support orders for severely handicapped children past the age of 5 emancipation.
+1 This act would extend child support obligations for non-custodial parents beyond 2 emancipation if the children are attending a two (2) or four (4) year college and still reside with 3 the custodial parent until such children reach the age of twenty-two (22), and would clarify state 4 law concerning the duration of support orders for severely handicapped children past the age of 5 emancipation.
 This act would also restrict the court's power to modify existing orders of child 6 support with respect to arrearages owed to the custodial parent even if the parties agree to waive 7 such arrearage.